-TO: Interested Parties

-FROM: Dean E. Edson, Executive Director

-RE: 2020 NRD WATER MANAGEMENT ACTIVITIES SUMMARY
+TO: Interested Parties FROM: Dean E. Edson, Executive Director RE: 2021 NRD WATER MANAGEMENT ACTIVITIES SUMMARY

-This packet includes a summary of NRD water management activities as of December 2020.
+This packet includes an overview summary of individual NRD water management activities as of December 2021.
 Maps included in the packet provide a snapshot of groundwater irrigated acres across Nebraska, as well as water quality and quantity management actions and controls enacted by Natural Resources Districts (NRDs) in Nebraska to locally protect water quality and quantity.

 The individual district summary of activities and water management programs is listed alphabetically.
-Also included is a timeline summary of significant law changes that have occurred over the last 48 years authorizing various management programs for the NRDs.
+Also included is a timeline summary of significant law changes that have occurred over the last 49 years authorizing various management programs for the NRDs.